by Harry Browne

 8

-I resolve to focus on the ways Australia could be so much better with a very small government — not to dwell on all the wrongs that exist today.
+I resolve to focus on the ways Australia could be so much better with smaller and no government — not to dwell on all the wrongs that exist today.

 9